storpool/one-context-sp/README.md

 ### Contextualization scripts

 Contextualization scripts, which are executed on every boot and during the reconfiguration, are located in `src/etc/one-context.d/`.
-Scripts are divided into following 2 parts:
+Seen note sin the beginning when scripts are executed.
+Scripts are divided into following 2
+parts:

 * local - pre-networking, prefixed with `loc-`
 * post-networking, prefixed with `net-`

-All other scripts, which are not prefixed with `loc-` or `net-`, are executed as a first during the post-networking contextualization stage.

 ## License

+Copyright StorPool 2019,
 Copyright 2002-2019, OpenNebula Project, OpenNebula Systems (formerly C12G Labs)

 Licensed under the Apache License, Version 2.0 (the "License"); you may